andrejtrindade/star-splore/README.md

 - **inc/**: lua files included in the star_splore.p8 file.
 - **tools/write_extra_carts.p8**: tool that writes extra metadata to star_splore.p8 ROM (GFX/MAP).
 - **exports/cart/star_splore.p8.png**: image with the compressed cartridge embedded into it, playable in PICO-8.
-- **scraper**: the scraper used to collect featured carts information from the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/) and game genres from [NerdyTeachers' Curated PICO-8 Games](https://nerdyteachers.com/PICO-8/Games/).
+- **scraper/**: the scraper used to collect featured carts information from the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/) and game genres from [NerdyTeachers' Curated PICO-8 Games](https://nerdyteachers.com/PICO-8/Games/).
-- **posts**: drafts of topics to be posted on the BBS, including screenshots and GIFs.
+- **posts/**: drafts of topics to be posted on the BBS, including screenshots and GIFs.

 ## Notes